openbabel/documentation/Contributing/Documentation.rst

 Documentation
 =============

 Documenting Open Babel is an important and ongoing task.
+As an open source project, code must be documented, both for other developers to use the API and for others to follow your code.
 This includes clear documentation on the interfaces of particular classes and methods (that is, the API_ documentation) but also tutorials and examples of using the Open Babel library to accomplish clear tasks.

 .. _API: http://openbabel.org/api